panissidi/Panissidi/README.md

 * Comfortable with ambiguity
 * A leader when necessary as an individual contributor

-To see samples of my writing, editing, and coding work, see the respective repositories.
+To see samples of the work that I've done for each employer, see the respective repositories.

 To learn more about me or get in touch, see my [LinkedIn profile](https://www.linkedin.com/in/panissidi/).